project-zot/project-zot.github.io/docs/articles/kind-deploy.md

 ### Step 2: Create a registry container

-Create a "kind-registry" container, pulling a zot binary from the GitHub Container Registry (ghcr.io).
+Create a `kind-registry` container, pulling a zot binary from the GitHub Container Registry (ghcr.io).

 > :pencil2: This example pulls `zot-minimal-linux-amd64:latest`,
 > a minimal (no extensions) zot image for an AMD-based linux server.